Tech giants coming to Sonoma Valley

 According to a founding member at Sonoma Brands Capital, a local private equity firm focused on the growth sectors of the consumer economy, community members can expect to see more events like this one coming to the Valley in the future.

-Venue host Viansa Winery exists under Sonoma Brands’ Vintage Wine Estates portfolio, and the branding agency played a key role in bringing the conference to Sonoma from Nov.
-11 to 13.
+Venue host Viansa Winery exists under Sonoma Brands’ Vintage Wine Estates portfolio, and the branding agency played a key role in bringing the conference to Sonoma.

 “We’ve taken a particular interest in Viansa as a spot to bring like-minded individuals together,” Jon Sebastaini, founder and managing partner at Sonoma Brands, said.
 “All of these people I think will leave Sonoma with a very positive experience of the venue and the Valley.”